Polychromic Objectives for Reinforcement Learning: Reinforcing Exploration During RLFT

 \subsection{Set Reinforcement Learning}

 We introduce a variant of the standard RL setup in which, given an objective function, we optimize over a \textit{set} of trajectories.
-We call this framework \textbf{set reinforcement learning} (set RL), where the goal is to solve:
+We call this framework \textbf{set reinforcement learning} (set RL), where the goal is to solve the following optimization problem at a given state:

 Here $f(s_0, \tau_1,\cdots, \tau_n)$ is some objective function over trajectories $\tau_{1:n} = \{ \tau_{1},\cdots, \tau_n\}$ sampled independently from the policy.
 This is in contrast to standard RL where the problem, $\max_\theta \mathbb{E}_{\tau \sim \pi_\theta(\cdot \mid s_0)}\left[ R(\tau)\right]$, uses an objective function, $R(\tau)$, defined over a single trajectory.
 Intuitively, algorithms optimizing \cref{eq: set_RL} are optimizing for a set of trajectories.
 The generality of set RL makes it a powerful tool for objectives beyond sum of rewards.
 The defining feature of this setup is that, when optimizing \cref{eq: set_RL} using policy gradient methods, all trajectories in the set $\tau_{1:n}$ must receive the same learning signal.
 Note that the objective can be optimized using policy gradient: